KananZeynalov/KananZeynalov/README.md

-Hi, I'm Kanan Zeynalov.
+Hi, I'm Kenan Zeynalov.
 I'm from Azerbaijan and 20 years old.
-Call me Kenan as my native name is Kənan.
+Currently studying in  Bilkent University as a senior.